1 in 1,000 children suffers from hemiplegia or hemiparesis. In the United States, this figure totals to over 70,000 children.

 “Hemiplegia” is partial or complete paralysis of one side of the body.
 The affected side may be rigid so that the child cannot move that side of the body at all.
 The child may have a very difficult time swallowing and maintaining bladder control.
-Shortness of breath, an inability to speak, and a clenched fist on the affected side of the body are also common symptoms of hemiplegia.

-The Difference Between Congenital and Acquired Hemiparesis and Hemiplegia
+Differences Between Congenital and Acquired Hemiparesis and Hemiplegia

 About 20% of hemiplegia and hemiparesis cases are considered “acquired,” because the patient suffered an injury to the brain via an accident or other physical condition.
 Some of the causes of acquired hemiplegia and hemiparesis are: